 Workshops (40 hours): Includes five Saturday workshops (Oct., Nov., Jan., Feb., March.), creating two lesson plans, and ongoing workshop reflections.

 Optional Community Placement (35 hours): timelines to be confirmed with each partner organization, but typically occur in the fall and winter.
 Community placements are mandatory for B.Ed. students.

-Our Syllabus for 2020-2021 is under construction.
-See our previous syllabus for a sense of our program topics in the meantime!
+Our Syllabus for 2021-2022 is under construction.
+Take a look at this previous syllabus for a sense of our program topics in the meantime!

-Workshop #2: Education for Change: The Theory and Practice of Popular Education
+Workshop #1: Education for Change: The Theory and Practice of Social Justice Education

 Facilitators: Julie Cosgrove, KWIC Executive Director